rileyteige/flight-lessons/Instrument Rating/GPS-Navigation.md

 #### Explain GPS use on non-GPS approaches
 DME replacement in every capacity, including DME arcs.
 Valid for lateral navigation up to FAF on any approach (not after), and for entire missed approach segment.

 #### Explain T-airways, find using IFR En-Route Low Altitude Charts.
+Include GPS MEAs.

 #### Explain common "gotcha" with GPS: Each model can vary greatly (unlike ILS/VOR).
 - Ensure familiarity with OBS / SUSP functionality for holds, procedure turns, and missed approaches.